 You need a virtual machine, i.e. node, on which your job is executed.
 The Shippable SaaS platform supports two types of nodes:

-- Dynamic nodes which are provisioned when a job is triggered and destroyed after a preset amount of idle time if no new job is triggered during that time.
+- On-demand nodes which are provisioned when a job is triggered and destroyed after a preset amount of idle time if no new job is triggered during that time.
 This is the default node type for any SaaS subscription.

-- Custom nodes which are build nodes provided by you and attached to your Shippable Subscription.
+- BYON nodes which are build nodes provided by you and attached to your Shippable Subscription.
 These nodes should be running and available when a job is triggered, since the Shippable platform does not dynamically provision them.

 Please note that a node can run one job at a time, so the number of nodes in your plan is the number of parallel jobs you can run for your Subscription.

-Dynamic nodes allow you to have a CI/CD platform with zero maintenance from our end as far as the infrastructure is concerned.
+On-demand nodes allow you to have a CI/CD platform with zero maintenance from our end as far as the infrastructure is concerned.

-Advantages of dynamic nodes are:
+Advantages of On-demand nodes are: